 School zones present many dangers.
 Unfortunately, and often without realizing it, parents create the worst hazards of all.
 Most schools have between 12 and 15 minutes when hurried drivers converge upon schools double parking, blocking crosswalks, and backing up traffic.
 Bad weather creates additional problems, when even more parents choose to drive.

 Driving through a school zone can be dangerous for both pedestrians and drivers if safety isn't a priority.
 Using cell phones or even changing a radio station can break concentration.
 It’s imperative that drivers operate their vehicles with the utmost care and concern and that we, as adults, use good judgment and set good examples.
 Drivers who do not obey the law around a school area put children’s lives at risk.

 - Watch for bike traffic.
 When backing out of a driveway or leaving a garage, watch for children walking or biking to school.

 - Drop off children 15 minutes earlier and pick them up 15 minutes later, before or after the “rush”.
 Or have a designated meeting place a block or two away from school.
 Get out of the house on time so you don’t need to rush.

 - Buckle Up!
 Car seats and booster seats must be used until the lap and shoulder belts fit a child properly.
 See CDOT's website for more information.
-It is safest for everyone under 12 to ride in the back seat.
+It is safest for everyone younger than 12 to ride in the back seat.